Best Online Education Programs in Florida (2026)

 How does Education pay in Florida compare to other states?

-Florida offers competitive entry-level wages, though median salaries are currently 11.9% below the national trend.
+Florida offers competitive wages for education professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Florida a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for education in Florida?